iainbryson/iainbryson.github.io/_posts/2014-11-15-mail-web-page.markdown

 ### Next Stumbling Block: Outlook

-You'd think in 2012, with Microsoft's massive leaps forward in web standards conformance with IE that Outlook would use the same rendering engine and have no problems with basic CSS3.
+You'd think that with Microsoft's massive leaps forward in web standards conformance with IE that Outlook would use the same rendering engine and have no problems with basic CSS3.
 You'd be [wrong](http://www.campaignmonitor.com/css/ "so, so wrong").

 So now we have to rewrite the webpage to use fewer bells and whistles, right?
 Not necessarily.
 We already have a browser up with our page and *it* certainly knows how to render the page.
 Can we pass its knowledge along to Outlook?